-The reason why humans sweat is to cool down the body and maintain proper thermoregulation, but for those with hyperhidrosis, sweating occurs much more frequently than is necessary for thermoregulation.
+The reason why humans sweat is to cool down the body and maintain a healthy internal body temperature (thermoregulation), but for people with hyperhidrosis, sweating occurs much more frequently than is necessary to keep the body cool.

-With hyperhidrosis, sweat glands are overactive, which leads to excessive sweating when there is no other reason to be sweating that much.
-It doesn’t matter if the weather is cool or hot, people with hyperhidrosis will have excessive sweating even if there are no external reasons for it.
+Hyperhidrosis causes sweat glands to be overactive which leads to excessive sweating, even in the absence of sweat triggers like heat.
+It doesn’t matter what the weather is like, people who have hyperhidrosis will experience excessive sweating even when there are no external reasons for it.

-One of the most common spots for hyperhidrosis is the hands.
-You may find your hands are constantly sweaty and have no idea of the cause of the excessive sweating.
-The skin on your hands may be white from the constant moisture.
-They may even start peeling from being wet so much.
+The hands are one of the most common areas of the body affected by hyperhidrosis.
+If you have hyperhidrosis, you may find that your hands are constantly sweaty and have no idea why.
+The skin on your hands may be white and peeling from the constant moisture.

-If you’re one of the unlucky 2-3% of the US population who suffers from excessively sweaty palms - or palmar hyperhidrosis, as it’s also known - you’ll know just how debilitating and embarrassing this condition can be.
+If you are struggling with sweaty hands you’ll know just how debilitating and embarrassing this condition can be.
 There are several surprising factors that can cause palmar (hand) hyperhidrosis or worsen the condition.

-This highlights the fact that your symptoms aren’t necessarily the result of stress or emotional issues, although hyperhidrosis and anxiety are often related, and these things can certainly impact upon their severity.
-However, don’t think that healing is an impossibility for you- there are still many treatments that can make a difference and improve the quality of your life.
+This highlights the fact that your symptoms aren’t necessarily the result of stress or emotional issues, although hyperhidrosis and anxiety are often related.
+However, don’t think that healing is an impossibility - there are many treatments that can make a big difference.